squeaknode/squeaknode/README.md

 * a Tor SOCKS5 proxy (you can open Tor Browser and run it in the background)

 ### Step 1.
 Create the configuration
-> Update the **config.ini** file and fill in the relevant sections to connect to your Bitcoin node and LND node:
+> Create a **config.ini** file and fill in the relevant sections to connect to your Bitcoin node and LND node:

 ```
 [node]